How real-time transaction monitoring improves AML compliance

 The path to effective real-time monitoring requires skills from two traditionally separate spheres: Fraud and Anti-Money Laundering (AML) compliance.

-Sardine’s platform offers real-time by default and batch where you need it.
-That’s why fraud & compliance teams love us ❤
+Sardine’s platform offers real-time by default and batch, where you need it.
+That’s why fraud and compliance teamstrust our solutions.

 Historically, the realms of Fraud and AML in financial services have operated independently, driven by different needs and goals: